 - We have regularly conducted successful social media fundraisers, about once per month, with the website linked newsfeeds and updates also serving to promote donations continuously.

 - We have held several successful “dine and donate events” through GroupRaise, including at Maverick Jack’s and Dino & Santino’s.

 - Created account with BiddingForGood, and implemented ongoing auctions for our fine African artwork and other items.

-- Received a generous donation of a few hundred children’s books for our Centre library, worth approximately $1200, from a private elementary school in San Mateo.
+- Received a generous donation of a few hundred children’s books for our Centre library, through efforts of Cathy Chappell-Chambers, worth approximately $1200, from a private elementary school in San Mateo.

 - Some of our fundraising is periodic and some is ongoing.
 About 95% or more of what we raise is banked for our projects, and about 5% or less goes to our operating costs.
 OTYO!
 A Sigh of Relief is a stable, functioning organization, well within budget, that is making meaningful progress in fundraising, and in all of our work.